elves/elvish/_website/ref/language.md

 ## User-Defined Modules

-You can define your own modules with Elvishscript but putting them under `~/.elvish/lib` and giving them a `.elv` extension.
+You can define your own modules with Elvishscript by putting them under `~/.elvish/lib` and giving them a `.elv` extension.
 For instance, to define a module named `a`, store it in `~/.elvish/lib/a.elv`: